Technical Review by

 Aggregate DMARC Reports

-Aggregate DMARC reports provide information about the authentication status of emails sent by your domains.
+Aggregate reports provide information about the authentication status of emails sent by your domains.
 They are sent daily, in an XML file-format.
-Aggregate DMARC reports don’t contain any information about the emails themselves, but instead give information about who sent email messages.
+These reports don’t contain any information about the emails themselves, but instead give information about who sent email messages.
 This includes the sender’s IP address, the number of messages sent, DKIM/SPG authentication and more.
 This helps you to identify if malicious emails are being sent from their domains.

 Forensic DMARC Reports